gitXsingh/ZoRek/README.md

 # ZoRek – Entertainment Bot 🎬🎵🍕

-ZoRek is an AI-powered entertainment chatbot built for the **Zoho SalesIQ platform**.
-It combines a Flask backend with a React frontend, providing personalized movie, book, game, food, and music recommendations through an interactive web chat interface.
+ZoRek is an entertainment chatbot built for **Zoho SalesIQ platform** that provides personalized recommendations for movies, books, games, food, and music, along with event booking capabilities.
+The bot consists of four Deluge handler scripts that work together to create a seamless conversational experience.

 **Live Demo**: https://zorek.onrender.com

 ## 🎯 Features

-- **Suggest Something**: Get recommendations for Movies, Books, Games, Food, and Music
+- **Suggest Something**: Get recommendations for Movies, Books, Games, Food, and Music with preference collection
-- **Book an Event**: Find concerts, talkshows, theater events, and movies near you
+- **Book an Event**: Find concerts, talkshows, theater events, and movies near you (200+ Indian cities)
-- **My Pick**: Get a creative combination of Movie + Song + Food based on your mood
+- **My Pick Combo**: Get a creative combination of Movie + Song + Food based on your mood
 - **OAuth 2.0 Integration**: Spotify authentication for personalized music recommendations
 - **AI Commentary**: Optional AI-powered fun blurbs (requires OpenAI API key)
 - **Google Sheets Logging**: All interactions are logged for analytics